flutter/website/src/docs/resources/platform-adaptations.md

 Android and iOS both have complex scrolling physics simulations that are difficult to describe verbally.
 Generally, iOS's scrollable has more weight and dynamic friction but Android has more static friction.
-Therefore iOS gains high speed more gradually but stops less abruptly and is slipperier at slow speeds.
+Therefore iOS gains high speed more gradually but stops less abruptly and is more slippery at slow speeds.

 <div class="container">
   <div class="row">